Eyevinn/onboarding-tasks/README.md

 Then modify the web application in 2.2 to read from the database and get the video asset you created and replace the hard-coded playback URL.

+## 2.4 Create a virtual TV channel

+Next step is to create a virtual TV channel based on the video assets in the video backend you created in 2.3.
+Create a webhook as described in [step 2 in the virtual channels documentation](https://docs.osaas.io/osaas.wiki/Solution%3A-Virtual-Channels.html) but instead of a hard-coded playback URL use a playbackURL from the video backend.
+If you have multiple video assets you can return one at random.
+Deploy this webhook using the [web runner](https://docs.osaas.io/osaas.wiki/Service%3A-Web-Runner.html) in Eyevinn Open Source Cloud.

+Then create a virtual channel using the [FAST Channel Engine](https://docs.osaas.io/osaas.wiki/Service%3A-FAST-Channel-Engine.html) in Eyevinn OSC.
+Create channel of type webhook and provide the URL to the webhook that you deployed using the web runner above.
+Send the playback URL to the virtual channel to the mentor of this section.

+Now modify the web application and add a player that plays this virtual channel you created.

 # 3. Install Docker Engine

 It is today common to work with containerized applications as part of a micro service architecture style.
 It is essential to have the basic knowledge in how to work with for example Docker containers.
 Mentor for this section is Jonas Birmé.